-When tax-exempt bonds are used to refund other bonds ("Refunded Bonds"), the new bonds ("Refunding Bonds") may be treated as having financed the property originally financed with the Refunded Bonds (or any bonds refunded by the Refunded Bonds), such that financed property will be tracked until the last bonds (whether Refunded Bonds or Refunding Bonds) attributable to that property are retired, all in accordance with the Tax Certificate for the particular issue.
+When tax-exempt bonds are used to refund other bonds ("Refunded Bonds"), the new bonds ("Refunding Bonds") may be treated as having financed the property originally financed with the Refunded Bonds (or any bonds refunded by the Refunded Bonds), such that financed property will be tracked until the last bonds (whether Refunded Bonds or Refunding Bonds) attributable to that property are retired, all in accordance with the Tax Certificate and Agreement for the particular issue.
 The Treasurer will continue reviewing the use of the any bond-financed property until the last bonds attributable to that property are retired; except to the extent that tracking is no longer required due to the economic life of the property coming to an end.
+In determining the private use measurement period in a refunding situation, the Treasurer will determine whether it will measure private business use using a combined measurement period (meaning beginning on the issue date of the Refunded Bonds and ending with the final retirement of the Refunding Bonds) or separate measurement periods for the Refunded Bonds and the Refunding Bonds; provided that the Issuer may not use separate measurement periods if the Refunded Bonds were not in compliance with the private business use limits measured from their date of issuance to the date of issuance of the Refunding Bonds.